Mahdi-Golriz/Pizza-Menu/README.md

 - ## Technologies
 Project is created with:
-* react & Create React App
+* React & Create React App

 ## Setup
 This repository consists of two branches: